It’s a pure, perfectly-aged Rum experience.

 Back in 2010, there was the Great Haitian Earthquake.
 The disaster cost them two employees, a few of their older buildings, and hundreds of barrels of prime aging Rum.
 Production was quickly restored and this national pride — and number one export — came roaring back.
 Today, Rhum Barbancourt produces a full range of Rums.
 From premium aged to white, from spiced to fruit-infused… if you are a Rum-loving pirate at heart, they have a bottle for you.

-Rhum Barbancourt Estate Reserve 15 Year is the definition of a “sipper.”
-You CAN mix it in a Daiquiri, but why would you?
+Rhum Barbancourt Estate Reserve 15 is the definition of a “sipper.”
+You can mix it in a Daiquiri, but why would you?
 How many 15 YO Rums are there?
 Not many!
 This sugarcane beauty — not molasses based — is best poured neat and savored slowly.
 And they import new French Limousin oak casks for the job.
 So while some older Rums have a Bourbon-like aroma from used casks, the Estate Reserved 15 tastes like Rum perfectly aged in premium oak and nothing else.

 Don’t get us wrong.
 Previously used barrels are awesome.
 Ex-Bourbon and Wine casks are used to great effect and are a big reason we have so much variety in the spirits world.
 But buyers of Rhum Barbancourt Estate Reserve 15 are looking for a more pure Agricole Rhum experience and it really works for them.